 Eligibility to Enroll in Credit Courses

-You need a high school diploma or GED to enroll in credit courses.
+You need a high school diploma or high school equivalency diploma to enroll in credit courses.
 If you are under 22 years of age as of Sept.
 15 for fall or Jan.
-15 for spring and not officially admitted or enrolled in a CU-Boulder degree program, you must meet criteria similar to those of freshmen entering the university.
+15 for spring and not officially admitted or enrolled in a CU Boulder degree program, you must meet criteria similar to those of freshmen entering the university.
 To determine your eligibility to take credit classes, you must meet (by phone or in person) with a Continuing Education academic advisor and provide copies of your high school transcript and SAT or ACT scores.
-If you are 22 years old or older, bring proof of your high school diploma or GED.

-Individuals with University of Colorado service indicators (financial stops) may not enroll.
-Students on academic probation/suspension/dismissal from the Boulder campus may only enroll in Continuing Education programs approved by their school or college.
+Students with University of Colorado with service indicators (financial, academic, student conduct, etc.) may not be eligible to enroll.
+Students should contact a Continuing Education academic advisor with questions about academic probation/suspension/dismissal from the Boulder campus.
 More about probation and suspension.